Suifeng0214/ee-class_PDF-downloader/README.md

 1. Run the script in a Bash environment.
 2. Follow the prompts to input the URL, ending index, and name for the generated PDF file.
 3. The script will download and convert the JPG files into PDF in batches.
-4. The generated PDF file will be saved with the specified name **in the same directory as the script**.
+4. The generated PDF file will be saved with the specified name **in the same directory as the script**.<br>

-Note: Make sure you have the necessary dependencies (wget, imagemagick, and Ghostscript) installed in your system before running the script.
+Note: Make sure you have the necessary dependencies (wget, imagemagick, and ghostscript) installed in your system before running the script.

 ## Becareful
-This script will delete all .jpg .pdf files in the same directory as the script.
+This script will delete all .jpg .pdf files in the same directory as the script.<br>
 There is no error handling mechanism.

 ## Input Explanation